Residential - January 31

 - Correspondence/Distance Education Options

-Often, a student will lack coursework in one or more of the six specified areas of graduate studies in the field of Christian education.
-There are three options for addressing prerequisites in these areas:
+Often, a student will lack coursework in one or more of the five specified areas of graduate studies in the field of Christian education.
+There are two options for addressing prerequisites in these areas:

 - Regular masters-level coursework at Talbot or another accredited graduate program approved by the doctoral program office